CtrlK

 Specificity

-Lists concrete actions: 'Registers cron triggers with 7-field expressions to run functions on recurring schedules.'
-It specifies the mechanism (cron triggers, 7-field expressions) and enumerates multiple use cases (cleanup routines, report generation, health checks, batch processing).
+Lists specific concrete actions: 'Registers cron triggers with 7-field expressions to run functions on recurring schedules.'
+Also enumerates concrete use cases like cleanup routines, report generation, batch processing.

 3 / 3